seriiserii825/Knowledge-base_/Vim/vim-commands.md

 g; - jump to the last change in insert mode g, - jump back forward through the change list

+## scroll
+ctrl+f - forward one page
+ctrl+b - backward one page
+ctrl+u - up half page
+ctrl+d - down half page
+shift+h - scroll to first line on the screen shift+m - scroll to middle line on the screen shift+l - scroll to last line on the screen

 # go
 ^ - start of line